-For each state, separate registration is required if the person makes the taxable supply.
-This means GSTIN obtained in one state will not be used in other states if the person makes taxable supply is such other states.
-This means separate registration has to be obtained in each such state where the person is making the taxable supply.
+For each state, separate registration is required if the person applying for registration makes the taxable supply in more than one state.
+This means GSTIN obtained in one state will not be used in other states to supply taxable goods and/or services.
+This means separate GST registration has to be obtained in each such state where the person is making taxable supplies.

 As per GST law, a person having multiple business verticals in a State may obtain a separate registration for each business vertical, subject to such conditions as may be prescribed.

 A person who has obtained or is required to obtain more than one registration, whether in one State or Union territory or more than one State or Union territory shall, in respect of each such registration, be treated as distinct persons for the purposes of GST law.

 If more than one GST has been issued for a taxpayer with same PAN in one state then the 13th digit of the GSTIN will be changed accordingly.